Venom8X/Azure-Sentinel-Honeypot/README.md

 - **Firewall settings and Log Analytics configuration**.
 - **PowerShell script execution and log extraction results**.
 - **Azure Sentinel attack visualization on a world map**.

-## Getting Started
-To replicate this project:
-1. **Follow setup.md** to deploy the honeypot VM in Azure.
-2. **Run the PowerShell script** to extract and analyze RDP attack logs.
-3. **Use Azure Sentinel** to visualize the geolocated attack data.

 ## Future Enhancements
 Potential improvements include: